What counts as AI-native ERP

 Plenty of companies now use AI-native ERP language.
 For this guide, we excluded names where public evidence was too thin: unclear funding, unclear product maturity, no named customers, no credible third-party coverage, or no obvious reason for a buyer to shortlist them today.

 That does not mean those companies are bad.
-It means they do not yet belong in a proven buyer shortlist next to Rillet, Campfire, DualEntry, Everest, Soberan, Light, Flow, DOSS, Tailor, and GoodDay.
+It means they do not yet belong in a proven buyer shortlist next to Rillet, Campfire, DualEntry, Everest, SOBERAN, Light, Flow, DOSS, Tailor, and GoodDay.

 Sources and proof points